Key tax factors for efficient cross-border business and investment involving Ireland.

 There is also a credit for foreign withholding tax and underlying tax; credit is given for tax paid at any tier of subsidiary through which the dividends are paid; excess foreign tax credits can be offset against other dividends, or carried forward (any surplus foreign tax credits arising on dividends taxable at 12.5 percent will not be available for offset against tax on dividends at 25 percent.
 This must be carried forward to be offset against other dividends taxable at 12.5 percent in the future); credit also available for state and city taxes in the form of corporate income taxes.
 Additional notional credit relief is available for dividends from EU subsidiaries paid after January 1, 2013, in excess of credit relief otherwise available by reference to the nominal rate of corporation tax in the jurisdiction in which the profits from which the dividend is sourced have been subject to tax.

 Trading losses can be offset against total profits of the current period and excess carried forward indefinitely in the same and continuing trade.
 Trading losses may be surrendered to the group in the current period.
 Carry-back: 1 year.
 A substantial change both in the ownership of the company and in the nature or conduct of the trade may restrict this.
 Capital losses available only to offset capital gains.

 On the transfer of shares

 1 percent stamp duty on shares in Irish incorporated companies.
 6 percent stamp duty on the transfer or sale which results in a change of control of shares in a company deriving its value from defined Irish non-residential property.

 On the transfer of land and buildings

-1-2 percent stamp duty on residential property, 2 percent on other assets (other than shares and residential property) if transferred by way of a document.
+1-2 percent stamp duty on residential property, 6 percent on other assets (other than shares that do not derive their value from Irish non-residential property and residential property) if transferred by way of a document.
 Various relief applies to transfers within 90 percent groups.
 Other relief and exemptions available for many third party transactions.